 Catherine Wu, M.D.

 Catherine J. Wu is an associated researcher and institute member in the Broad Institute’s Cancer Program.
-She is an associate professor of medicine at Harvard Medical School and Dana-Farber Cancer Institute (DFCI), as well as a staff physician at DFCI and Brigham and Women’s Hospital.
+She is a professor of medicine at Harvard Medical School and Dana-Farber Cancer Institute (DFCI), as well as a staff physician at DFCI and Brigham and Women’s Hospital.

 Wu has initiated an integrated program of research and clinical activities that focuses on dissecting the basis of effective anti-tumor immunity.
 Her laboratory has focused on the use of genomics-based approaches to discover immunogenic antigen targets and to understand the molecular basis of therapeutic response and resistance.
 Many of her studies have focused on longitudinal studies of patients with chronic lymphocytic leukemia (CLL).
 She has also led early phase clinical trials to test personalized tumor vaccines in melanoma and glioblastoma.